SherG/perpetual-elm/exampleSite/content/services/term-loans.md

 We offer the same fast process for existing businesses.

 * Minimum net taxable income of $50-75k
-* Income might come from W2 Salary or distribution income (from rental real estate as a corporation)
+* Income might come from W2 Salary or distribution income (e.g. from rental real estate as a corporation)
-* Good credit required
+* Good credit required (700+)
 * Cash loan: money is deposited directly to your account
 * Term: 5-7 years
 * Payments: 1% - 2% of amount approved